Tsatsiki: Friends Forever (2001) - full transcript

 With luck there's one in Uppsala.

-first.
-What kind of country...
+What kind of country—

-birth your own child?
+deliver your own child!

-What a shit country this is.
+What a shit country this is!

-that it's not your fault...
+it's not your fault ...

 I'll tell you what to do.